 A seed library is a collection of seeds that are available for lending just like a book or a movie.
 Our goal is to offer non-Genetically Modified Organisms (GMO) and open-pollinated seeds for free exchange.
 We will be offering a variety of classes and programs to introduce organic gardening, seed collection, and gardening sustainability.
 East Bonner County is located in Zones 5 - 6, and we’d love to have seeds that will grow here!

-- Check out seeds for the seed library collection.
+- Check out seeds from the seed library collection.

 - Plant seeds.

-- Return seeds to the seed library collection.
+- Return harvested seeds to the seed library collection.

 Seed donations are always welcome.
 All seeds must be open-pollinated &/or heirloom, organic and locally harvested.